-24 Life-Saving Facts About Glucose Even Non-Diabetics Should Know
+24 Life-Saving Facts About Glucose Even People Without Diabetes Should Know

 Glucose, otherwise known as blood sugar, plays a huge role in your health—whether you have diabetes or not.
 Here's how to control it

 What is glucose?

 Glucose is also known as blood sugar.
 After eating carbs, your body breaks them down into a type of simple sugar called glucose that is then either stored or used for energy—and that’s just the tip of the iceberg.
 Here’s everything you need to know about glucose, even if you don’t have diabetes.

 Blood sugar should be relatively low and steady

 High blood glucose can be toxic and is a sign of prediabetes, so it’s crucial to keep it in check.
 According to the Centers for Disease Control and Prevention (CDC), more than one out of three Americans have prediabetes, and many don’t know it because it causes few symptoms (or none at all).
 So what is prediabetes?
 Typically when you eat food, blood sugar starts to rise so your body starts to produce the hormone insulin.
 Insulin normally lowers blood sugar levels because it signals the body cells to absorb the glucose and use it as fuel.

 However, with prediabetes (which can eventually progress to type 2 diabetes), the body can ignore the effects of insulin, which is known as insulin resistance.
 That means that even though there’s insulin in the bloodstream, blood sugar levels remain too high, which can increase the risk of heart disease, stroke, and other health problems.
 (Here’s more on keeping your prediabetes from turning into Type 2.)